Speyll/anemone/README.md

 ### License

-The Anemone theme is available as open source under the terms of the [MIT License](LICENSE).
+The Anemone theme is available as open source under the terms of the [GPL License](LICENSE).